Joseaie/tic-tac-toe/spec.md

     - it fills the board - finished with a draw
     - otherwise move on to next turn

+### Displaying the board

+- it can display the empty board
+- it can add a symbol to the board and displays correctly

 ## *Acceptance Tests*

 - I can can choose where to put my move